IKIM-Essen/ClusterDocs/ADMIN_CHECKLIST.md

 - [ ] Provision and acceptance-test the dedicated GitHub Pages deploy key and pinned GitHub SSH host key in Gitea.
 - [ ] Obtain explicit authorization to merge the accepted `clusterdocs-3` candidate into `main`. **No authorization is recorded by this checklist.**
 - [ ] After the authorized merge, run validation again on the exact `main` commit and verify it contains no unreviewed post-candidate changes.
-- [ ] Set `site_status: production` on the accepted main release only after all preceding gates pass.
+- [ ] Set `site_status: production` on the accepted main release only after all Stage-1 gates pass.
 - [ ] Run `python tools/validate_repo.py` on the exact main release commit.
 - [ ] Run `python tools/build_site.py --production --output site-production` on the exact main release commit.
-- [ ] Run `python tools/rollout_readiness.py` and resolve every reported blocker.
+- [ ] Run `python tools/rollout_readiness.py` and resolve every Stage-1 blocker.
 - [ ] Verify the published `assets/release.json` records `source_branch: main` and the exact main source commit.
 - [ ] Verify the GitHub Pages update is a normal non-forced child commit and that rollback is documented/tested.
 - [ ] Only after main-based publication is verified, retire the temporary `clusterdocs-ng` and `clusterdocs-3` branches according to repository policy; do not delete either branch as part of candidate review.